 This combination of sauna, exercise, and nutrition address the fact that THC is stored in the fat tissues of the body, as the drug is fat-soluble.
 These residues can remain stored in the fat for long periods of time after drug use stops.
 It’s harder for a body’s natural cleansing action to flush out toxins in fat, so the development of this detoxification process is a major breakthrough for those seeking lasting sobriety.
 The combination of nutrition, exercise and sauna time activates the body’s ability to flush toxins stored deep in fatty tissues.
 The result of this detox is clearer thinking, a brighter outlook, and improved mood.
 Many people finishing this step also talk about their increased energy and reduced cravings.
 Some people say those cravings are gone.

 Following Detox, Life Skills Must be Taught

 When drugs are used heavily and over a long period, it is common for a person to lose his or her personal integrity and life skills.
 Problems have been “solved” for some time by just using drugs or alcohol, and now they actually must be addressed.
 Otherwise, the conflicts created by unhandled life situations could just drive a person back into drug or alcohol abuse as an escape.

 When you are trying to help an addicted person recover the joy of a sober life, whether the drug is marijuana, alcohol, cocaine or prescription drugs, find out how the Narconon drug and alcohol recovery program can help your dream come true.
-There are Narconon centers on six continents.
-Contact the international offices of Narconon to find the one closest to you.
-Call 1-800-775-8750 today.
+There are some 40 Narconon centers on six continents.
+Contact Narconon to find the one closest to you.